Quantitative Verification with Neural Networks: Related Work

 The use of neural networks to represent certificates has allowed many of these restrictions to be lifted.
 In the context of the analysis of probabilistic programs, neural networks were first applied to certify positive almost-sure termination \cite{DBLP:conf/cav/AbateGR20}.
-This approach lent itself to a wider range of formal verification questions for stochastic dynamical models, from stability and safety analysis to controller synthesis~\cite{DBLP:conf/aaai/LechnerZCH22,DBLP:conf/tacas/ChatterjeeHLZ23,DBLP:journals/csysl/MathiesenCL23}.
+This approach lent itself to a wider range of formal verification questions for stochastic dynamical models, from stability and safety analysis to controller synthesis~\cite{LSAZ22,DBLP:conf/aaai/LechnerZCH22,DBLP:conf/tacas/ChatterjeeHLZ23,DBLP:journals/csysl/MathiesenCL23,DBLP:conf/aaai/NadaliM0024,DBLP:conf/aaai/NeustroevGL25}.
 These data-driven inductive synthesis techniques for supermartingales have also been extended to machine learning techniques other then deep learning, such as piecewise linear regression and decision tree learning~\cite{DBLP:conf/tacas/BatzCJKKM23,DBLP:conf/cav/BaoTPHR22}.
+Data-driven techniques for formal verification have also been applied to the construction of system abstractions, reducing the verification of the original system to a simpler yet equivalent verification task~\cite{DBLP:conf/cav/AbateGS24,DBLP:conf/nips/AbateEG22,DBLP:conf/cav/AbateGMS25,DBLP:journals/corr/abs-2505-15497}.

-In this paper, we further extend data-driven synthesis of neural supermartingale certificates to quantitative verification questions.
+The present work focuses on verifying the system under analysis through the construction of proof certificates.
+In particular, our work extends the data-driven synthesis of neural supermartingale certificates to quantitative verification questions.
 The correctness of our approach builds upon the theory of non-negative repulsing supermartingales \cite{DBLP:journals/toplas/TakisakaOUH21}, as formulated in \cref{thm:V-of-s}.
 Our experiments have demonstrated that neural certificates attain comparable results on programs that are amenable to symbolic analysis (such as those in the third section of \cref{tab:results}), while surpassing symbolic methods on more complex programs that are either out-of-scope or yield overly conservative bounds when existing techniques are applied (such as those in the first and second section of \cref{tab:results}).